Azerbaijan`s Defense Ministry: Armenian armed units violated ceasefire 22 times

 AzerTAg.az

-“Armenian armed forces, located in Dovekh village of Noyemberyan region, in Chinari village of Berd region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan Army located in Kamarli village of Gazakh region, in Aghbulag village of Tovuz region, and on nameless hills in Gadabay region,” the ministry said.
+“Armenian armed forces, located in Dovekh village of Noyemberyan region, Mosesgekh village in Berd region and on nameless hills in Ijevan region subjected to fire the positions of the Azerbaijani Army located in Kamarli village in Gazakh district, Agdam village in Tovuz district,” the ministry said.

-“The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Shirvanly, Marzili villages of Aghdam region, Garakhanbayli, Horadiz villages of Fuzuli region, Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter and Aghdam regions,” the Ministry of Defense added.
+“The positions of Azerbaijani Army were also fired from the positions of Armenian military units located near the occupied Kangarli, Novruzlu, Yusifjanli villages in Aghdam district, Gorgan, Kurdlar villages in Fuzuli district, as well as from positions located on nameless hills in Goranboy, and Tartar districts,” the Ministry of Defense added.

 Text contains orthographic mistake